Advertisement

 Historical documentation

-After the 1992 LA riots, scanner recordings provided a complete independent record of events.
-That kind of documentation is no longer possible for future incidents.
+After the 1992 LA riots, scanner recordings provided an independent record of events.
+Open radio keeps that kind of documentation possible.

 Community oversight

-Copwatch and community accountability organizations lost a primary tool for documenting police behavior in marginalized communities.
+Copwatch and community accountability organizations still have a primary tool for documenting police behavior in marginalized communities.

 Wildfire situational awareness

-In a region with increasing fire danger, residents lost a critical tool for tracking evacuation orders and safe routes.
+In a region with increasing fire danger, residents can cross-check evacuation orders and road closures against live police and fire traffic.

 What you can do

-• Use the California Public Records Act to request internal documents on encryption decisions, cost analyses, and implementation planning
+• Use the California Public Records Act to request LASD and suburb encryption planning documents, CJIS compliance reviews, and cost analyses

 Take Action for Transparency